 Have something block you in that position such as a kettlebell or a table leg.
 Now gently push away from the other leg (out) into the object.

 Again only use 30% of your available strength for 6 x 6 seconds with a 5 second test between each push.

 Think about your hip abductor muscles as you push which are located on the side of your pelvis.

 This exercise is again illustrated on the bottom of the PDF below.

 Now check your hip rotation.
 You should see an immediate improvement.

-By improving the ability of muscles to contract through these low intensity isometrics, you will see increases in range of motion which will transfer directly to your swing.
+By improving the ability of muscles to contract through these low intensity isometrics, you will see increases in range of motion without the need to stretch.
+These changes will transfer directly to your swing.